SixtyAteWhiskey/PrintFEA/README.md

 # PrintFEA

-**Guided, FDM-aware structural screening in FreeCAD.**
+**Guided, FDM 3D printed part structural stress test screening in FreeCAD.**

+## AI DISCLAIMER

+This was made using ChatGPT pro.

+I did the validation testing.

+## Its a Wrapper

-PrintFEA is a Linux-focused FreeCAD workbench that wraps FreeCAD FEM, Gmsh, and CalculiX in a guided workflow for FDM 3D-printed parts.
+PrintFEA is a FreeCAD workbench plugin that wraps FreeCAD FEM, Gmsh, and CalculiX in a guided workflow for FDM 3D-printed parts.

 It is designed for users who want to answer practical questions such as:

 - Where is this part fixed?
 - Where and how is it loaded?